Bulimia Nervosa

 The aetiology of eating disorders isn’t fully understood, but we know that there is not a single definitive cause for the development of bulimia.

-Numerous genetic, social and psychological factors often play a role in the development of an eating disorder.
+Numerous genetic, social and psychological factors often play a role in the development of an eating disorder, for example, there is a 3.7 times increased risk of developing BN if a relative has the disorder.

 Risk factors